JayTwoLab/QSLogLib/README.md

 {
     QCoreApplication mainApp(argc, argv);

-    // Add these lines at the beginning of your program.
-    // The devices and formatters are automatically deleted by SLogLib. using namespace SLogLib;
+    using namespace SLogLib;

     addLoggingDevice( new ConsoleLogger(new NullFormatter) );
     addLoggingDevice( new FileLogger("foo.log", new DetailedFormatter) );

-    // The following line writes the message to both console and file. int a = 10;
+    // The following line writes the message to both console and file.
+	// Console means standard output, and output file means 'foo.log'. int a = 10;
     double b = 15.3;
     const char* c = "Success";